yuval-herman/braude-top/plan.md

 # WIP

-- save timetable, settings on the server
+- save timetable and settings on the server

 # Planned